MultiSafepay/docs/content/glossary/glossary.md

 An instance of funds being transferred, e.g. customers paying merchants, merchants refunding customers.
 In our system, the <<glossary:transaction status>> changes as the funds move through the different stages of the payment flow.

 ---
+### pre-transaction
+The initial stage in the payment process, before a transaction is fully processed.
+This may involve authorization or reservation of funds, but no funds are transferred yet.

+---
 #### we
 MultiSafepay